match either 'cat' or 'dog'

 Regexp.source method

 The Regexp.source method helps to interpolate a regexp literal inside another regexp.
-For example, adding anchors to alternation list created using the Regexp.union method.
+For example, adding anchors to an alternation list created using the Regexp.union method.

 >> words = %w[cat par]